Daeinar/norx-go/README.md

 ```

 ####Usage
-The following command installs norx-go and runs the test vectors from `test.go`:
+The following command installs norx-go and runs the test vectors from `main.go`:
 ```
-go install && norx-go
+go install && norx-go check
 ```

 ####License